-As it has the past, or not developed the storage and networking teermology iteen, launching the OpenLab in 2001 to do just that.
+As it has the past, out the composition storage and networking teamining, itself, launching the OpenLab in 2001 to do just that.
 OpenLab is an open source, public-private partnership between CERN and leading educational institutions and information and communication technology companies, such as Hewlett-Packard and Nexenta, a maker of software-defined storage.